 Dietitian under the guidance of Dr. Bernstein before your initial visit with the Doctor.
 On the other hand, if you have a more complicated medical history and want both medical and nutritional support, we advise you to see Dr. Bernstein first.

-Faith Lumpkin RDN, LDN, will overtime be accepting many insurance plans. *She will be in network with most Blue Cross Blue Shield plans, most Horizon plans, Aetna, and Personal Choice.
+Faith Lumpkin RDN, LDN, is in network with Independence Blue Cross, most BCBS Highmark plans, Aetna, United Health Care and Medicare (limited coverage).
 She doesn't accept Medicaid.
-She will initially be out of Network with United Health Care and Cigna.
-Due to Medicare’s limited coverage of Nutrition, she is not participating with Medicare currently.
+She is currently out of network with Cigna.
 Copays are expected to be paid at the time of the visit.
 Cash, check, credit cards and debit cards are accepted for payment.
 Patients for whom she does not accept insurance or are out of network are responsible for their fee at the time of their visit.
 The fee is based on the time involved of the visit.
-Initial visits and follow-ups range from approximately $60 to $120.
-Acceptance of various insurance plans and fees are subject to change.
+Initial visits and follow-ups range from approximately $75 to $150.
+Acceptance of various insurance plans and fees are subject to change